marydn/shogi/readme.md

 │   ├── Knight.php
 │   ├── Lance.php
 │   ├── Pawn.php
+│   ├── PieceDroppableInterface.php # This Interface is for pieces that can be droppable
 │   ├── PieceInterface.php
 │   ├── PiecePromotableInterface.php # This Interface is for pieces that can be promoted
 │   ├── Rook.php